p-se/fake-metrics/README.md

 Serves snapshots of Prometheus exporters for debugging purposes.

-It can also create Prometheus configuration files with an appropriate template.
+It can also create Prometheus configuration files with an appropriate template to comfortably scrape all the exporters started by fake metrics.

 ## Usage